JemCasey/playtesting-bot/README.md

 # Playtesting Bot

 This is a discord bot that can be used to playtest ACF-style quizbowl questions.
-After it is invited to a server and configured, it will reply to spoiler-tagged questions with a button to play the question via dm and share playtesters' results in designated channel(s).
+After it is invited to a server and configured, it will reply to spoiler-tagged questions with a button to play the question via dm and share playtesters' results in a designated channel.

 The bot can be invited to your server [here](https://discord.com/api/oauth2/authorize?client_id=1128432579436101724&permissions=67584&scope=bot).
 However, please note this version of **the bot is in alpha and 24/7 availability is not guaranteed**.
 If this is a concern for your project, you can follow the steps under [Installation for developers](#installation-for-developers) to set up your own instance.